Mosquito Borne Disease

 - Ensuring door and window screens are tight-fitting and in good repair.

 - Wearing shoes, socks, long pants, and long-sleeved shirts.
 Clothing material should be tightly woven.

 - Using mosquito netting when sleeping outdoors.

 - Using mosquito repellent when necessary – in a safe manner according to the label instructions.

 West Nile Virus is a mosquito-borne viral infection that is transmitted by the culex species of mosquito.
 Most people infected with the virus experience no symptoms; however, the disease may be serious or even fatal.
 Certain populations such as the very young, the elderly and the immune-compromised may be a special risk.

 Jamestown Canyon Virus is a mosquito-borne viral infection that is circulated between mammalian-biting mosquitoes and white-tailed deer.
 Human cases are rare but have been increasing in the northeast and northcentral U.S. Most people infected with the virus experience no symptoms.
 Symptomatic infections range from mild (flu-like, fever, headache, fatigue) to severe (meningitis, encephalitis).

 Eastern Equine Encephalitis

 Eastern Equine Encephalitis (EEE) is a rare but serious disease caused by a virus that is transmitted by mosquitoes.
-Although the virus has been found in trapped mosquitoes in Connecticut, only one person has died from EEE.

 - The State of Connecticut Department of Mosquito Management Program is outlining all announcements of mosquito testing results as well as educational information on ways Connecticut residents and visitors can avoid mosquito bites.